 HOPE+ Africa is a a non-profit 501-c-3 organization.

-Donors who give over $250 annually will be emailed an annual tax deductible receipt for their donations.
+Donors who support our organization will be emailed an annual tax deductible receipt for their donations.